recryptproject/qtumbook/docs/part4/cli.md

 ...more
 ```

-To support the EVM smart contract, there are a few QTUM specific commands:
+To support the EVM smart contract, there are a few RECRYPT specific commands:

 ```
 callcontract "address" "data" ( address )